 Perhaps the most striking characteristic of the Fire Lily is its namesake, coupled with a natural determination to bloom in year after year, as long as it is properly cared for.

-Fire Lily plants can grow anywhere from 20 to 60 cm long or in height, depending on which species it comes from.
+Fire Lily can grow anywhere from 20 to 60 cm long or in height, depending on which species it comes from.
 All are of the same bulbed variety, and all of them have sword-shaped leaves.

 The curious-shaped leaves grow straight from the bulb, twisting a little bit as they spiral into the air above.